 You'll also be expected to read and watch

 various online articles and video clips.

 Attendance is crucial, particularly since the material builds

-sequentially.
-Please do come to each class, on time.
+- Please do come to each class, on time.

-you can still get something out of sitting in and watching.
+- If you're injured or not feeling well, oftenyou can still get something out of sitting in and watching.

 The right sort of shoes are also important,

-ones that are comfortable to walk in,
+namely ones that are comfortable to walk in,

 will stay on your feet, and allow you